 Using Low-Sodium Ingredients

 Opting for low-sodium or unsalted versions of broths, canned beans, and tomatoes can prevent salt from adding up unknowingly.
-This allows you to control the salt content more precisely.
+This lets you control your salt consumption more accurately.

 Label Check:

-- Look for “no salt added” labels on canned goods.
+- Find “no salt added” labels on canned items.

 - Use homemade broths when possible to manage the salt level.